andy03kr/vncdesktop/README.md

 If a VNC server is installed on a Windows computer, the "Mode" will be "service mode" and the password specified during installation.

+If a VNC server not installed on a Windows computer, the "Mode" will be "app mode" and the password will be defined in "Your Password :".

 ### Build

 If you were able to connect without errors, you can build the project - in SciTE Script Editor open vncdesktop.au3 and press F7.